Carbonic acid: Anhydrous carbonic acid

-At ambient temperatures, pure carbonic acid is a stable gas.
+According to quantum chemical calculations, at room temperature (300 K), pure carbonic acid is expected to be a kinetically stable gas.
 There are two main methods to produce anhydrous carbonic acid: reaction of hydrogen chloride and potassium bicarbonate at 100 K in methanol and proton irradiation of pure solid carbon dioxide.
 Chemically, it behaves as a diprotic Brønsted acid.

 Carbonic acid monomers exhibit three conformational isomers: cis–cis, cis–trans, and trans–trans.

 At low temperature and atmospheric pressure, solid carbonic acid is amorphous and lacks Bragg peaks in X-ray diffraction.
-But at high pressure, carbonic acid crystallizes, and modern analytical spectroscopy can measure its geometry.
+But at high pressure, carbonic acid crystallizes, and modern analytical spectroscopy can measure its geometry, which under certain conditions have space group Cmc2_{1}.

-According to neutron diffraction of dideuterated carbonic acid (D_{2}CO_{3}) in a hybrid clamped cell (Russian alloy/copper-beryllium) at 1.85 GPa, the molecules are planar and form dimers joined by pairs of hydrogen bonds.
+According to neutron diffraction of dideuterated carbonic acid (D_{2}CO_{3}) in a hybrid clamped cell (Ni–Cr–Al Russian alloy/copper-beryllium) at 1.85 GPa, the molecules are planar and form dimers joined by pairs of hydrogen bonds.
 All three C-O bonds are nearly equidistant at 1.34 Å, intermediate between typical C-O and C=O distances (respectively 1.43 and 1.23 Å).
 The unusual C-O bond lengths are attributed to delocalized π bonding in the molecule's center and extraordinarily strong hydrogen bonds.
 The same effects also induce a very short O—O separation (2.13 Å), through the 136° O-H-O angle imposed by the doubly hydrogen-bonded 8-membered rings.
-Longer O—O distances are observed in strong intramolecular hydrogen bonds, e.g. in oxalic acid, where the distances exceed 2.4 Å.
+The crystal has space group P2_{1}/C. Longer O—O distances are observed in strong intramolecular hydrogen bonds, e.g. in oxalic acid, where the distances exceed 2.4 Å. Trimers and higher polymers are predicted to be even more stable.
+Based on the stability, it was suggested that solid carbonic acid can be used to sequestrate carbon.

 In aqueous solution

 In the presence of even a slight amount of water, carbonic acid dehydrates to carbon dioxide and water, which then catalyzes further decomposition.
-For this reason, carbon dioxide can be considered the carbonic acid anhydride.

 The hydration equilibrium constant at 25 °C is in pure water and ≈ 1.2×10^{−3} in seawater.
 Hence the majority of carbon dioxide at geophysical or biological air-water interfaces does not convert to carbonic acid, remaining dissolved gas.
 However, the uncatalyzed equilibrium is reached quite slowly: the rate constants are 0.039 s^{−1} for hydration and 23 s^{−1} for dehydration.